CarlosTussi/rio_listings/README.md

 ## Future Versions
 Here are some ideas and suggestions for future versions:
-- Periodically retrieve more data with new and updated properties when they get released on Insde Airbnb's website to retrain the model and avoid model degradation with changes in rental prices, inflations, etc.
+- Create an automated process to periodically retrieve more data when they get released on Insde Airbnb's website, automatically monitor and dedtect any drifting that could be due to changes in rental prices, inflations, etc.
     * Take seasonality into consideration (summer holidays, carvinal, etc.)
     * Augmentation of our training data to better represent the problem space.
 - Deeper analysis of description and amenities strings to improve correlation while avoiding overfitting.
 - Cross validation technique for the best model selection phase and not only with GridSearchCV as it was done on this project.
 - Use a validation set for fine tuning the model.
-- Set up a CI/CD automation process for future releases.
+- Set up a whole CI/CD automation process for future releases.